California Business and Consumer Services Agency

-The California Business and Consumer Services Agency (BCSA) is an upcoming cabinet-level agency of the California state government which will be tasked with implementing state policies on business and consumer services.
-The BCSA will become active by July 1, 2026.
+The California Business and Consumer Services Agency (BCSA) is a cabinet-level agency of the California state government which is tasked with implementing state policies on business and consumer services.
+The BCSA became active by July 1, 2026, splitting from the former California Business, Consumer Services and Housing Agency.
+The agency is led by Rohit Chopra, who previously served as director of the federal Consumer Financial Protection Bureau (CFPB) and as a member of the Federal Trade Commission.

 Background

 In 2025, as part of the reorganization of the BCSH within the budget, Governor Gavin Newsom proposed spinning off the California Department of Housing and Community Development, along with the California Interagency Council on Homelessness, California Housing Finance Agency and the Civil Rights Department, into a separate cabinet-level superagency, the California Housing and Homelessness Agency (CHHA), as well as the creation of a Housing Development and Finance Committee (HDFC) within the new agency to streamline policies on affordable multifamily housing funds.
 The proposal would also rename the remaining agency as the Business and Consumer Services Agency (BCSA), and designate secretaries for both agencies.
 The spinoff of the CHHA is motivated in part to the ongoing California housing shortage, as well as the growth of enforcement powers attributed to the HCD since 2017.

 Newsom submitted his proposal to the Little Hoover Commission on April 4, 2025.
 On May 29, the commission favorably recommended the proposal to the Legislature with additional recommendations, including allowing the creation of a “one-stop shop” for state financial assistance to build affordable housing to go into effect immediately.

 The proposal was submitted to the 2025 session of the Legislature on May 14, 2025, with the legislature having until July 4 to consider the proposal.
 Absent legislative rejection by simple majority in either house, the plan took effect on July 5, 2025.
-Implementation of the plan is set to take effect by July 1, 2026, by which time the BCSH is set to be dissolved and both the CHHA and BCSA will become active.
+Implementation of the plan took effect by July 1, 2026, by which time the BCSH dissolved and both the CHHA and BCSA became active.

+On 14 May 2026, Newsom appointed Rohit Chopra as Secretary of the BCSA.
+Chopra was sworn in on July 1, 2026.